oregonjim/leetv/README.md

 # leetv
-A personal television station designed for 24/7 unattended operation.
+A personal television station :tv: designed for 24/7 unattended operation.

 Works with any operating system that supports Python 3.x and VLC or mpv.